 We can then rightfully ask how these new contents and new platforms interact with cognitive, emotional and social development of young people.
 Do they shape childrens’ understanding of the world around them?
 Is there a relation between these media and the formation of young people’s identity as a member of a family, community or culture?
 It is also important to consider the social consequences of the appropriation of these technologies.
 How do family life, parental roles and intergenerational dynamics affect media practices and vice versa?

-The Centre for Youth and Media Studies (GRJM/CYMS) specializes in exploring questions of this nature.
+The Centre for Youth and Media Studies (GRJM/CYMS) specialized in exploring questions of this nature.
 Founded in 1988, the Centre focused its initial efforts on analyzing television programming and viewing, and on the promotion of quality media content for youth.
-As youths’ media practices have become more diversified, the GRJM/CYMS quickly realized the importance of cultivating a specific research interest in psychosocial and cultural changes engendered by the implementation and diffusion of what are now known as emerging information and communication technologies.
+As youths’ media practices have become more diversified, the GRJM/CYMS quickly realized the importance of cultivating a specific research interest in social and cultural changes engendered by the implementation and diffusion of what are now known as emerging information and communication technologies.